 Revenues actually received with respect to Issue I Loans may vary greatly in both timing and amount from the payments due on such Issue I Loans as a result of a variety of economic, social and other factors, including both individual factors, such as loan defaults, consolidations or refundings, and general factors, such as a change in federal law that may affect the demand for non-federal loans such as the Issue I Loans or a general economic downturn which could increase the amount of delinquent or defaulted Issue I Loans.
-The effect of these factors, including the effect on the timing and amount of available Revenues and the payment of Principal Installments of and interest on the Series 2009 Bonds and Program Expenses, is impossible to predict.
-See "- Redemption of Bonds," "- Composition and Characteristics of the Issue I Loan Portfolio May Change," "- General Economic Conditions," "Certain Military and National Emergency Events Could Delay Borrower Payments," "- Changes in Relevant Laws," and "- Uncertainty as to Available Remedies."
+The effect of these factors, including the effect on the timing and amount of available Revenues and the payment of Principal Installments of and interest on the Offered Bonds and Program Expenses, is impossible to predict.
+See "- Redemption of Bonds," "- Composition and Characteristics of the Issue I Loan Portfolio May Change," "- General Economic Conditions," "Certain Military and National Emergency Events Could Delay Borrower Payments," "Prepayment of Issue I Loan is Subject to Uncertainty," "Competition May Reduce Demand for or Increase Prepayment on Issue I Loans," "- Changes in Relevant Laws," and "- Uncertainty as to Available Remedies."